speedyseal/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32,32)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Plotted here are the class histograms for the training, validation, and test sets showing the disparity between class frequencies.
+Classes with greater representation will have a greater weight in training unless the frequency is balanced across classes.
+There are various techniques to deal with this. [http://www.ele.uri.edu/faculty/he/PDFfiles/ImbalancedLearning.pdf](http://www.ele.uri.edu/faculty/he/PDFfiles/ImbalancedLearning.pdf)

 ![alt text][image1]